sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 Choosing an ESP32-based microcontroller allows for the use of the complete Arduino toolchain while maintaining the capability to add advanced features at later point in the design without sacrificing memory or performance.
 The microcontroller contains radios for Bluetooth Low Energy and Wifi-based connections, so a remote control application is possible.

-For the ease of prototyping and reducing the number of parts in the bill of materials, a L298N motor driver module with two (2) channels will be used for the drive and takeup motors.
+For the ease of prototyping and reducing the number of parts in the bill of materials, a L298N motor driver module with two (2) channels will be used for the drive and take-up motors.
-Because the takeup motors run concurrently and in opposite directions, they share a single channel with their lead wires reversed.
+Because the take-up motors run concurrently and in opposite directions, they share a single channel with their lead wires reversed.
 This requires six (6) GPIO pins to run both motor channels with PWM for speed control.
 Motivations for the drive motor encoder have been mentioned, but it will require only three (3) GPIO pins and ground on the ESP32 board.
 The lamp is driven by connecting a single GPIO pin to the base pin of a TIP120 transistor and setting the ESP32 pin to  `HIGH` or `LOW`.